Parallels/prl-devops-service/docs/catalog.md

 Where:

-* `catalog_id` is the name of the catalog id you want to pull, this should not contain spaces, for example test-catalog
+* `catalog_id` is the name of the catalog ID you want to pull, this should not contain spaces, for example test-catalog
 * `version` is the version of the catalog you want to pull, this can be any
 * `machine_name` is the name of the virtual machine, this is the name that will be used in Parallels Desktop
 * `owner` is the owner of the virtual machine, this is the owner that will be
-* `connection` is the connection string to the Parallels Desktop Api Service
+* `connection` is the connection string to the Parallels Desktop API Service
 * `path` is the path where the virtual machine will be stored locally
 * `start_after_pull` is a boolean that will indicate if the virtual machine should be started after pulling it